 Plus, there's chocolate.
 Can't argue with chocolate.

-So!
-With spiralized apple chips in mind, I gave bananas a whirl to see if I could bake them as crispy as the ones you'll find in tropical trail mixes (where I was first introduced to them).
+With those apple chips in mind, I gave bananas a whirl to see if I could bake them as crispy as the ones you'll find in tropical trail mixes (where I was first introduced to them).
+Turns out - you can.

 Each banana yields a ton of chips, so you'll want to use your largest baking sheets for this one.
 You can place the banana chips fairly close together on the parchment paper because there's no rising or anything here.
 In fact the chips contract a bit as they dehydrate and cling to the parchment.
 Don't worry though because they'll be pretty easy to pop off.

 Low and slow baking

 The oven temperature (250°F) listed below isn't a typo.
 You'll want to bake these banana chips low and slow so they don't burn.
 Bake them for one hour, then remove the sheet from the oven.
 Flip each banana chip over, place the sheet back in the oven, and then shut the oven off.
 Let them stay in their until they're completely cooled!